olofk/verilatio/README.md

 TODO: How to handle non-buffered data streams like UART?
 One messages for each character?
 Do some clever queueing?
 Treat as binary data or text?

+TODO: Transfering large chunks of data such as ihex file for programming or maybe a frame from a graphics output might be split across several messages (frames?)
+Need to investigate if this is a problem

 # Protocol

 led